The Cult of Sharing

 The marketing profession has long coveted word of mouth marketing as one of the most effective forms of advertising, and are surely delighted by an enthusiastic fan base who are readily converted to an amateur sales team.
 But what if their ambitions went beyond increasing sales?
 The community can be relied on to defend the company against competitors, and even bad PR.
 Could a devoted fan base be convinced to lobby their political representatives, perhaps to help remove regulations that stand in the way of the company’s goals?

-Promoters of the sharing economy apply the term to a wide range of transactions: renting out your clothes, electronic devices, kitchen appliances, household tools is considered sharing.
+Promoters of the sharing economy apply the term to a wide range of these transactions: renting out your clothes, electronic devices, kitchen appliances and household tools is considered sharing.
 So is selling your time to strangers to do their laundry, clean their houses, drop them off at the airport, cook them a meal, watch their kids, help them with their homework or teach them a new skill.
 Startups that allow users to lend their money with interest to other users are also included in lists of sharing economy companies.

 Much of what counts as sharing turns out to be nothing more than ordinary economic transactions between individuals arranged through digital platforms owned by venture-funded companies that act as middlemen, enabling them to take a percentage off the top.